-When sound becomes image – uncovering the visual beauty of classical music
+When sound turns into image – uncovering the visual beauty of classical music

 INTO MUSIC invites you into a virtual concert hall with sparking timpani and trumpets.
 The 360° visualization of George Bizet’s “Les Toréadors” combines the spatial listening pleasure of classical music with its simultaneous translation into dynamic sound images.
 In two different worlds of experience, visitors can enjoy the audiovisual abundance of the Carmen Overture and explore it for themselves.